emestabillo/Thesis/README.md

 ### My notes:

-* I wasn’t able to get a dedicated 2-4hrs as required to create the project, but instead took about 12 hours before I submitted.
+* I wasn’t able to get a dedicated 2-4hrs as required to create the project, but instead took approximately 12 hours on-and-off before submission.

 * The toggle icon was curious:
 It was included in the original design for (what I assumed was) the desktop.
 It’s usually seen in smaller devices.
 Since there were no specific instructions for it, I decided to disable pointer events for bigger screens.